Arseni1919/Learning_DRL/README.md

 <img src="pics/rl_4.png" width="700">

+This principal is one of the basic ideas underlying almost all RL approaches.
+Next, there are discussions of how properly to evaluate policies and to choose the best action, but the basic idea stays the same.
+To evaluate $\rightarrow$ to improve and to repeat those steps until convergence.

 ### Monte Carlo Methods

+On the other extreme from DP methods there are Monte Carlo methods.
 Here we do not assume any knowledge about the world model.
 Pure experience-based learning.
 I will show here some Monte Carlo (MC) control algorithms as well.
+THe idea is to gather experience  and to average out all valuable info and to improve policies with it.

 Example 1: